Why GIVA?

 1% of total annual grants

-Mission alignment, SDG coherence, and a rigorous standard that removes philanthropic ambiguity—making impact measurable and credible across the wider giving community.
+Mission alignment, SDG coherence, and a rigorous benchmark that removes philanthropic ambiguity—making impact measurable and credible across the wider giving community.
 Foundations that lead within GIVA help define the terms of the next era of strategic philanthropy.
 That founding position is not available indefinitely.
 The foundation that changed how institutions give.

 Sovereign Wealth Funds

-Analogous Proportional Commitment
+Analogous Proportionate Commitment

 Universities & Institutions

-Analogous Proportional Commitment
+Analogous Proportionate Commitment

 Human capital development, research partnership access, and engagement with the most consequential allocation and governance challenge in the history of organised knowledge.
 The greatest unsolved distribution problem on earth is precisely the domain in which institutions of learning have the most analytical capital to contribute.
 The institution that helped extend the benefits of learning to the world.